prangoli/Image-Captioning-with-ViT-GPT2/README.md

 ## Overview

-Enhanced Image Captioning is a web application that leverages advanced deep learning models to generate descriptive captions for images.
+In this project i use advanced deep learning models to generate descriptive captions for images.
 The application is built using Streamlit, PyTorch, and the Hugging Face Transformers library.
 It integrates a Vision-Encoder-Decoder architecture, specifically utilizing the ViT-GPT2 model, which combines the Vision Transformer (ViT) as the encoder and GPT-2 as the decoder.

 ## Examples<br />